 - Declare bankruptcy.
 While this option mars your credit, it can help you get your debt under control, which ultimately improves your budget.

-Final Thoughts on Reverse Mortgages
+Final Thoughts on Getting a Reverse Mortgage

 Obtaining a reverse mortgage could be an appropriate solution if you really need an income stream and are short on other options.